Last Updated: June 27, 2026

 When do Spinraza patents expire, and when can generic versions of Spinraza launch?

 Spinraza is a drug marketed by Biogen Idec and is included in one NDA.
-There are seven patents protecting this drug.
+There are seven patents protecting this drug and one Paragraph IV challenge.

-This drug has one hundred and six patent family members in twenty-eight countries.
+This drug has one hundred and seven patent family members in twenty-eight countries.

 The generic ingredient in SPINRAZA is nusinersen sodium.
 One supplier is listed for this compound.
 Additional details are available on the nusinersen sodium profile page.